codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/gitops-runtimes/verify-requirements.md

 The quick start assumes you are installing the first Hybrid GitOps Runtime in your Codefresh account.

 ### Tunnel-based access mode
-Hybrid GitOps Runtimes support tunnel-based, ingress-based, and service-mesh-based access modes.
+Hybrid GitOps Runtimes support tunnel-based and ingress-based access modes.
 For the quick start, we'll use the default tunnel-based access mode, which does not require an ingress controller.

 For details on access modes, see [GitOps Runtime architecture]({{site.baseurl}}/docs/installation/gitops/runtime-architecture/).